Ont. coach accused of sexually assaulting girl, 13, several times is out on bail

 Police believe there could be more victims and urge them and any witnesses to come forward.

+"Any type of contact that could be for a sexual purpose that is unwanted, so if something has made someone uncomfortable, we would encourage you to reach out and have a conversation.
+All of our investigators, our Special Victims Unit, are very specially highly trained to take these reports and to listen to the situation that has happened," said York Regional Police Const.
+Laura Nicolle.

-"There is no statute of limitations for sexual offences, and offenders can be prosecuted well after the date of the offence," York Regional Police stated in a release.
-"A sexual assault includes any non-consensual contact of a sexual nature," the service noted.
+"There is no statute of limitations for sexual offences, and offenders can be prosecuted well after the date of the offence," York Regional Police stated.

 Police charged Sun with three counts of sexual assault, three counts of sexual interference under 16, and invitation to sexual touching.